mspnp/cloud-design-patterns/docs/static-content-hosting.md

 <Setting name="StaticContent.Container" value="static-content" />
 ```

 The `Settings` class in the file Settings.cs of the StaticContentHosting.Web project contains methods to extract these values and build a string value containing the cloud storage account container URL.
-The following sample is in C#. <<RBC: I just realized this language isn't in the original text, DOH! was it added because the new system won't show language tags?
-I know this is in other docs and I just glossed over it.
-Sorry.
-Is this something you want to have or not? >>

 ```csharp
 public class Settings